 The TV newcomer will lead the cast of Amazon Prime Video’s eagerly anticipated series The Underground Railroad, an adaptation of Colson Whitehead’s Pulitzer Prize-winning novel from director Barry Jenkins.
 Mbedu plays Cora Randall, with the story following her desperate bid for freedom from slavery after escaping a Georgia plantation for the rumoured Underground Railroad, which she discovers is not a metaphor but a secret network of tracks and tunnels beneath the Southern soil.
 Through her journey, Cora contends with the legacy of the mother who left her behind and her own struggles to realise a life she never thought possible.

-4. Ine Marie Willmann
+4. Ine Marie Wilmann

-Fresh from series such as financial drama Exit and young comedy drama Zombielars, Willmann is set to go undercover in Norwegian drama Furia (pictured).
+Fresh from series such as financial drama Exit and young comedy drama Zombielars, Wilmann is set to go undercover in Norwegian drama Furia (pictured).
 She plays Ragna, a cop who infiltrates a nationalistic subculture following a shocking killing in an idyllic Norwegian town.
 But her journey into a horrifying underworld of hatred leads to a terrorist plot that reaches from Norway’s mountains to the heart of Europe.

 3. Pedro Pascal